 And there are other ways to tell if it’s a US or a UK pattern before you start hooking:

 - Read the blurb on the pattern, in the book, or in the About Me section on someone’s blog.
-Many designers and publishers now state what terminology they are writing the pattern in.
+Many designers and publishers now state which crochet terminology they are writing the pattern in.

 - Hook sizes generally in modern UK patterns are written in the metric system (e.g. mm for milimeters) whereas US hook sizes are usually indicated by letters (e.g. G = 4mm).
 If there is a 2mm, 2.5mm or 3mm hook size stated then it’s most likely to be a UK pattern as the US sizes start with 1/B (2.25mm), C (2.75mm) and D (3.25mm).